Form 4868 Instructions

 How do I file the Form 4868 for an Extension?

 You can use the Form 4868 to file for the following IRS forms; Form 1040, 1040-A, 1040-NR or the 1040NR-EZ.
 Taxpayers must still pay the estimated tax provided on the Form 4868 or will face high interest rates and maybe even penalties.
 You need to file your Form 4868 depending on when your original tax returns are due.
-For most people, this date will be April 15th(April 17th if you live in Maine or Massachusetts).
+For most people, this date will be May 17th.
 For those of you who follow a fiscal year calendar for taxes may have a different date.
-If your tax date is April 15th and you file a Form 4868, you will need to file your Form 1040 by October 15th.
+If your tax date is May 17th and you file a Form 4868, you will need to file your Form 1040 by October 15th.
 If you live outside the country, your main place of work is outside the United States or Puerto Rico.
 If you are in the military stationed outside the United States, you automatically get 2 more Months to file your taxes without the Form 4868.
 If you need longer than the 2 Months given, you then would have to fill out the Form 4868 the same way as everyone else; this will then give you 4 more Months to file your 1040.

 What else do I need to know about Form 4868?